 Designed to impart and instill best practices soft skills to the people who interact directly with your customers.
 Focus on improving the skills needed to add value to job performance and exceed customer expectations.

-Annual Call Center Campus Week in New Orleans
+Annual Call Center Campus Week in Phoenix, AZ

 This annual, unique call center industry event presents an opportunity for attendees to interact personally with peers and contact center leaders, hear about the latest research and emerging best practices, and bring home practical ideas to drive their call centers’ performance to the top.